projectara/greybus-spec/source/hardware_model.rst

 Interface Block contains the necessary signals to connect a |unipro|
-implementation within a Module attached to that Interface Block to the Switch, which can route these Messages to other Modules, and perform some other |unipro| protocol communiction with attached Modules.
+implementation within a Module attached to that Interface Block to the Switch, which can route these Messages to other Modules, and perform some other |unipro| protocol communication with attached Modules.

 Transitions between successive values of the UNIPRO sub-state are shown in the following figure.
 All other transitions are illegal.